sheyijojo/Docker_CERT/1-introduction.md

 ## Docker Engine Architecture

 Docker Daemon is responsible for the networks
-- The OCI(Open Container Initiaves) brought structure to runtime spec and image spec.
+- The `OCI(Open Container Initiaves)` brought structure to runtime spec and image spec.
-- Just like the lifecycle of how container to be.
+- Just like howthe lifecycle of how container to be.
 - `Docker Daemon` manages the images, volumes, and networks
 - `Containerd`- manages the containers
-- `containerd-shim`-
+- `containerd-shim`- ensures container runs of daemon fails
 - `runC`- run container

 ## 4 priimary objects Docker manages